Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 47.5 points -- this matchup's over/under -- just twice this year.
+- Clemson and its opponents have scored at least 47.5 points -- this matchup's over/under -- just two times this year.

-- The 41 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47.5 over/under in this contest.
+- Florida State and its opponents have combined to score more than 47.5 points in six of seven games this season.

-- The Tigers and their opponents have scored an average of 49.2 points per game in 2021, 1.7 more than Saturday's total.
+- The combined points per game average of the two teams, 51.3, is 3.8 points above Saturday's over/under.

-- The 58.7 PPG average total in Seminoles games this season is 11.2 points more than this game's over/under.
+- The 47.5-point total for this game is 11.2 points below the 58.7 points per game average total in Seminoles games this season.

 Clemson Stats and Trends